009Alos/Alexa-AI-Desktop-Asistance/README.md

 # Alexa-AI-Desktop-Asistance
-You can  Aotumate your desktop by using your Voice
+You can  Automate your desktop by using your Voice